 You can hire both regular and electric bikes, cost includes helmets.
 The 10km stretch from Dungarvan to Durrow is a nice one for families to tackle.

-You might also enjoy reading Top Things to do in Waterford with Kids
+You May Also Enjoy Top Things to do in Waterford with Kids

 Western Greenway, Mayo